-- The rate of overdose events among those using injection rooms was above the historical average and above the upper band of 95% confidence limits in Week 35. - Compared to the previous week, the rate of overdoses decreased.
+- The rate of overdose events among those using injection rooms was above the historical average but below the upper band of 95% confidence limits in Week 13. - Compared to the previous week, the rate of overdoses decreased.

 Figure 1.
-Number of ED visits related to non-medical drug/unknown substance overdose by type of sites and epidemiological week Vancouver Coastal Health, 2023 compared to historical average and 95% confidence limits[†]
+Number of ED visits related to non-medical drug/unknown substance overdose by type of sites and epidemiological week Vancouver Coastal Health, 2024 compared to historical average and 95% confidence limits[†]